 The NCDA website lists training or trainers in your area.
 See Training Calendar and Search for Instructors.Top

 I work full time and don't feel I have the time to be in a classroom for training.
 What are my options?

-Many approved trainers offer flexible schedules including intensive weekend only options.
-NCDA has also recently developed the eLearning version of the CDF curriculum.
-This offers the greatest flexibility for students.
-For a list of the eLearning Training Programs please visit the Calendar section.Top
+Most approved trainers offer flexible schedules including intensive weekend only options.
+For a list of the online/hybrid Training Programs please visit the Calendar section.Top

-The CDF Project Director is Mary Ann Powell.
+The Project Director is Mary Ann Powell.
 She can be reached at the NCDA Headquarters

 National Career Development Association